Dileeban1108/TRAVEL_MANAGEMENT_SYSTEM/README.md

 - **Route Bus Drivers** can:
    - Add a new Routine
    - Update the profile

+- **Normal Users** can:
+   - select their Routine
+   - get a reciept after successfull payment
 - User authentication and authorization

 ## Technologies Used